Talexs/talex-blog-me-docs/personal/Be a beginner.md

 - Learn at least one another language.

 My goal is to learn `Golang` and I have been work on it for many times.
-Will, I prepared for it.
+Well, I prepared for it.

 - Practice my English writing skills.